NBISweden/IgDiscover-legacy/doc/guide.rst

   this barcode.
 You can currently not have both a 5' and a 3' barcode.
 * The reverse primer.
 This is optional.

-We use IgBLAST to detect the location of the V, D, J genes (run as part of the ``igdiscover igblast`` subcommand), and the remaining parts are detected subsequently with ``igdiscover parse``.
+We use IgBLAST to detect the location of the V, D, J genes through the ``igdiscover igblast`` subcommand.
 The G nucleotides after the barcode are split off if the configuration specifies ``race_g: true``.
 The leader sequence is detected by looking for a start codon near 60 bp upstream of the start of the V gene match.